foureyes/csci-ua.0480-fall2016-007/slides/08/setup.markdown

 </section>

 <section markdown="block">
-## package.json Continued
+## package.json for Dependencies

 ### We're using it mainly for dependency management.

 * a lot of the data in <code>package.json</code> is used for specifying how your code is imported into another file (what name to use, what the license is, etc.).
-* we mostly care about the fact that it helps us download all of our project's dependencies along with their versions
+* we mostly care about the fact that it helps us __download all of our project's dependencies at the correct versions__
 * instead of installing dependencies manually, one-by-one, we can just <code>npm install .</code>

 </section>